HIV and Opportunistic Infections, Coinfections, and Conditions

-Both HIV and HBV spread in semen, blood, or other body fluids.
-Therefore, the main risk factors for HIV and HBV are the same: unprotected sex (sex without a condom) and injection drug use.
+Both HIV and HBV spread from person to person in semen, blood, or other body fluids.
+For this reason, the main risk factors for HIV and HBV are the same: having sex without a condom and injection drug use.

 According to the Centers for Disease Control and Prevention (CDC), approximately 10% of people with HIV in the United States also have HBV.
 Infection with both HIV and HBV is called HIV/HBV coinfection.

 Chronic HBV advances faster to cirrhosis, end-stage liver disease, and liver cancer in people with HIV/HBV coinfection than in people with only HBV infection.
 But chronic HBV doesn’t appear to cause HIV to advance faster in people with HIV/HBV coinfection.